 This may seem like a lot of things, but if you take a gentle approach to it, it is so enjoyable!
 My son asks to do preschool when I am doing school time with the others.
 He constantly asks me to read to him.
 The goal is to get children ready to start kindergarten and be comfortable with learning and daily routines.

 Interested in my printable Preschool Planning Guide?
 Be sure to grab it now!

-I do like to have a little structure to it, though.
+Find a way to naturally work preschool learning time into your homeschool schedule.
+I like to have a little structure and a basic schedule or daily routine for our preschool time.
 I think it is important to have a scheduled time so it is consistent.
-I always like to have a gathering or circle time with him.
+I always like to have a gathering or circle time with my preschooler.
 During this time we do our calendar board, learn the days of the week, talk about weather, and a few other basics.